 The security of our products is based on Authentication.
 Authentication is how users (humans, devices, other applications) prove that they are who they say they are.
 Our products support a number of authentication mechanisms (LDAP, Kerberos, direct passwords, OpenAM, and OpenID), and include support for two-factor authentication as needed.

-Authorization determines what resources a user is allowed to use, view, or alter.
+Authorisation determines what resources a user is allowed to use, view, or alter.
 Assignation and management of privileges (including role-based and application-based privileges) are easily accomplished through APIs, and interactive applications.
 Also we support row and column level security, as well as RBAC.

 We provide mechanisms for encrypting both data-at-rest and data-in-motion.
 Data-at-rest encryption encrypts the entire database, including indexes.
 Our products will detect if the underlying hardware supports acceleration for encryption algorithms and uses them.
 In addition we support data-element encryption to encrypt highly sensitive information.
 Those can even be re-encrypted at runtime.

-In our products, all system and application events are recorded in a tamper-proof append-only log, which is compatible with any query or reporting tool that uses SQL to review and analyze audit records.
+In our products, all system and application events are recorded in a tamper-proof append-only log, which is compatible with any query or reporting tool that uses SQL to review and analyse audit records.
 In addition to the built-in auditing events, customers can store application specific events as well.

 Shorten Planned and Unplanned Downtime

 Keeping your data intact and your important applications up and running 24×7 matters.
-InterSystems IRIS provides several options for high availability (HA) and disaster recovery (DR), including clustering, virtualization HA, and an elegant, easy-to-implement technology for database mirroring.
+InterSystems IRIS provides several options for high availability (HA) and disaster recovery (DR), including clustering, virtualisation HA, and an elegant, easy-to-implement technology for database mirroring.

 A database mirror is a logical grouping of two InterSystems IRIS systems.
 Upon startup, the mirror automatically designates one of these two physically independent systems as the primary system; the other one automatically becomes the backup system.
-Mirrored databases are synchronized from the primary to the backup failover member in real time through a TCP channel.
+Mirrored databases are synchronised from the primary to the backup failover member in real time through a TCP channel.